-We are working with some very good local florists.
+We work with some very good local florists.
 However, please bear in mind that there may be limited choice of blooms and at least three working days notice is needed for order.

 Horse and horse drawn hearse is a service that is still permitted at most sites (Bentley Cemetery and Crematorium is the exception to this) and can be a great option for families to add a personal touch to a funeral and create a special memory even if the day itself cannot be all that you’d hoped.

-Doves can be released from cages rather than from cupped hands.
+“Homing” Doves can be released from cages (rather than from cupped hands).

 For those unable to attend a funeral service during this time for whatever reason, technology can truly be a saving grace and a way to connect with those we love most to say goodbye to our loved ones.
 Many crematoria or cemetery chapels have audio and visual recording facilities to achieve this (but not all, for example, City of London Cemetery and Crematorium does not have webcasting and recording facilities).
 Some churches have their own facilities.

 However, it is always important to remember that webcast from any sources are not 100% reliable because of variable broadband signal, and so recording is important to avoid disappointment.
-Recordings sent by email is achievable if webcast is difficult due to technical limitations.
+Recordings are sent by email if webcast is difficult due to technical limitations.

 There are no restrictions for families to record funeral services on telephones and personal cameras, which can be broadcast through own applications like Zoom, Facebook Live, FaceTime, WhatsApp.
 We also have some tripod selfie sticks which can be borrowed (please ask in advance), which can allow you to achieve the recording to share with your loved ones who are unable to attend the service.

 An unattended service may be a viable option for some families, especially where all relatives and close friends are unable to attend due to illness, frailty, distance or cost, and can even be webcast.
 During this kind of funeral, there are no mourners present.
 A visiting room with either open or closed coffin is still possible in one of our funeral homes.
 We are still able to stop outside a family home with the hearse, with coffin and flowers in order to provide that more personal connection.